tsgrover/databricks-dab-examples/README.md

     ```

 3. Optionally, install developer tools such as the Databricks extension for Visual Studio Code from
    https://docs.databricks.com/dev-tools/vscode-ext.html.
-For PyCharm proffesional, you may use
+For PyCharm professional, you may use
    https://www.jetbrains.com/help/pycharm/databricks.html#connect-via-databricks-cli.
 Or read the "getting started"
    [documentation](https://docs.databricks.com/en/dev-tools/databricks-connect/python/index.html) for
    **Databricks Connect** for instructions on running the included Python code from a different IDE.